PaoloGiraudi/push-app/README.md

 # Push App

-*"I use Push App to keep track of my pushups."*
+_"I use Push App to keep track of my pushups."_

-- Paolo
+-Paolo, 2021

 ## Description

 Push App is built using React Router.

 The page to add pushups is hidden and only the admin (me) can add a session.

 I use Firebase for the `auth()` process.